S3-working-group/s3-practical-guide/S3-practical-guide.md

 ## Describe Deliverables (…)

-Explicitly defining deliverables can be useful for improving:
+Explicitly describing deliverables can be useful for improving:

 -   organizational strategy
--   circle strategy
+-   the strategy of groups or individuals
 -   development plans
 -   domain descriptions
 -   any other agreement (e.g. business goals, process policy, customer communication)